Every week, tons of questions and enquiries fill my inbox…

 However, some networks demand more (or less) attention than others.
 If you’d like to learn more about posting frequency on each network, use our Social Media Posting Planner to perfect your posting schedule.

 Answer: The kind your target market will love!

 Explanation: The answer to this question harks back to the earlier question about how to grow your social following.

-A great social media marketer understands everything about their target market and uses this to creating a posting strategy, including the type of posts they publish.
+A great social media marketer understands everything about their target market and uses this to create a posting strategy, including the type of posts they publish.